 The word escoveitch is a corruption of the Spanish word escabeche, which is used to describe a dish as being pickled, a great way of keeping food from spoiling in the days before refrigeration.

-- 4 red snapper fish (small, cleaned, whole or fillets)
+4 small red snapper fish, whole or fillets, cleaned

-- 1 chile pepper (your choice, sliced into rings)
+1 medium chile pepper of choice, sliced into rings

-- 1 chayote squash (cleaned, peeled and cut into thin strips)
+1 medium chayote squash, peeled and cut into thin strips

 Prepare the Fish